3D Printer Setup Guide: First Steps for Beginners

 Infill: 15% gyroid for decorative objects.
 25-40% for functional parts.
 60%+ for structural parts under load.
 Infill pattern matters less than percentage for most uses.
 Gyroid and cubic patterns distribute load better than grid in all directions.

-Creality Ender 3 V3 SE: - Run CR Touch auto-levelling before every print session until you trust it (then it becomes optional) - The default Z-offset is rarely perfect — fine-tune live during first layer - PEI bed grips PLA well without adhesive; use a thin glue stick layer for PETG
+Creality Ender 3 V3 SE: The CR Touch ABL and direct drive extruder make setup largely automated.
+Run the full automatic levelling routine before the first print.
+The default Z-offset stored in firmware is rarely correct; use live Z adjust during the first print and save.
+PEI bed grips PLA well without adhesive.
+Use a thin glue stick layer for PETG to aid release.

-Flashforge Adventurer 5M: - Enclosed chamber means less environmental calibration needed - The quick-swap nozzle system makes 0.4mm → 0.6mm changes take seconds — useful for large functional prints - Run the auto-levelling and Z-offset calibration through the touchscreen before first use
+Flashforge Adventurer 5M: The enclosed chamber reduces environmental calibration headaches.
+The quick-swap nozzle system makes nozzle changes fast.
+Run the auto-levelling and Z-offset calibration through the touchscreen before first use.

 3D printing is safe for home use, but a few precautions from the start prevent problems later.

 Thermal runaway protection: Verify your printer has it enabled.
 All machines listed in our guides do.
-This safety feature cuts power to the heaters if temperature readings become erratic — it's the primary protection against runaway heating.
-Check your firmware settings confirm it's active.
+This safety feature cuts power to the heaters if temperature readings become erratic.
+Check your firmware settings to confirm it is active.

 Placement: Set the printer on a flat, stable, non-flammable surface.
-A solid desk or shelf is fine.
 Keep it away from paper, fabric, and anything flammable.
 A smoke detector in the same room is sensible regardless of what you print.

 Enclosure consideration: PLA fumes are minimal at standard temperatures.
 ABS and ASA produce fumes that warrant ventilation or an enclosed printer with carbon filter.
 If you're printing ABS in a confined space, ventilate actively.